sinch/ios-proximity-tutorial/readme.md

 		}
 ```

-As you can probably see there's an error relating to the username property not being declared, go ahead and declare it in the @interface of newFriends.m, make it of type NSString and weak/nonatomic.
+As you can probably see, there's an error relating to the username property not being declared.
+Go ahead and declare it in the @interface of newFriends.m, make it of type NSString and weak/nonatomic.
 This property will be used throughout the software so it's best to have it globally accessible.

-We’ve made some good progress but currently there’s no way to present the browserViewController, we’ve included a + bar button in the template file and connected an action to it.
-In the method simply include this code to present the browserViewController when the button is triggered.
+We’ve made some good progress, but currently there’s no way to present the browserViewController.
+We’ve included a + bar button in the template file and connected an action to it.
+In the method, simply include this code to present the browserViewController when the button is triggered.

 ```objective-c
 	- (IBAction)findFriends:(id)sender {